kalohq/redocs/dump.md

 So looking back at "alternatives"

-- react-styleguidist - we can provide more intelligent resolution of
+- react-styleguidist - we can provide more intelligent resolution of data
-- Atellier
+- Atellier - Same as above
-- Storybook - we can power
+- Storybook - we can power extra resolution of data and provide story component info
 - Others???

 ### Vision Beyond